Retirees Enjoy Spectacular Scenery, Abundant Recreation, an Artsy Vibe and a Certain Mountain Mystique in Cozy, Safe Black Mountain, North Carolina

-The Black Mountain Recreation and Parks Department manages the Lakeview Senior Center.
+The Black Mountain Recreation and Parks Department manages the Lakeview Center for Active Aging.
 It sits along the banks of Lake Tomahawk and has a good selection of programs for people age 50+.
 Lunches are provided Monday through Friday, and a variety of classes and activities are offered.
 These include yoga classes, line dancing, a chess club and many more.
 Trips are also offered.

 Black Mountain does not have a hospital, but there are six large medical centers within 25 miles.
 The closest is Mission Health in Asheville, 15 miles away.
 Accredited by the Joint Commission and licensed for 763 beds, it is a teaching hospital, a stroke care center and a Level II Adult Trauma Center.
 It is award-winning for clinical excellence, general surgery excellence, safety excellence and more and offers a number of services designed just for older adults.
 Medicaid and Medicare patients are accepted.
 For military retirees, Asheville has a VA hospital.

 Mountain Mobility operates Black Mountain Trailblazer, a limited van transportation system, Monday through Saturday.
-The cost to ride is 50 cents, but people age 65 or better ride for free.
 A dial-a-ride service is available, too, as are rides to the Senior Center for lunch.
 While Asheville has a regional airport, the nearest international airport is in Charlotte, North Carolina, 115 miles away.